FumiHax/jupyterlab-broccoli/README.md

 ## Bugs
 * Sometimes (for example, when reloading) the layout of the screen is corrupted, so please reload or open the file again.
-* Copy to clipboard by right mouse button menu in Output View does not work either (jupyterlab-blockly bug).
+* %%Copy to clipboard by right mouse button menu in Output View does not work either (jupyterlab-blockly bug).%%

 ## jupyterlab-blockly